Viswanathan–Ramamoorthy: Split

 Viswanathan and Ramamoorthy split up after the release of Aayirathil Oruvan on 9 July 1965.
 They composed for films separately, with the assistants remaining with Viswanathan.
 Although producer-directors T. R. Ramanna and A. Bhimsingh were saddened by the development, they worked with both men individually.

 The split was the result of interpersonal issues.
 In 1964, C. V. Sridhar directed Kalai Kovil, starring S. V. Subbaiah, R. Muthuraman, Chandrakantha, Nagesh, V. Gopalakrishnan and V. S. Raghavan; Viswanathan and Ramamoorthy produced the film and composed its music.
 The film and its songs were unsuccessful, and a Kalki article was critical.
 Disagreement between the composers worsened by Server Sundaram, starring Nagesh, R. Muthuraman and K. R. Vijaya, which was released at the end of 1964.
 Viswanathan and Ramamoorthy were scheduled to shoot a scene suggested by Bollywood music director Naushad Ali to producer A. V. Meiyappa Chettiar; Ramamoorthy could not appear, and after completing Aayirathil Oruvan the duo announced their split.

 In his solo career, Viswanathan composed music for over 700 films from 1965 to 2015.
 Ramamoorthy was less successful, composing for 19 films from 1966 to 1986.
 Viswanathan, the highest-paid music director from 1965 to 1985 but faced competition from next generation music composers like Ilayaraja in 1980s and AR Rahman in 1990s but continued to compose until 1998 in Tamil, Malayalam, Telugu films.
 After a period he started composing devotional songs.
 He continued doing live orchestras from 1960s to 2015.
 He restarted composing songs for albums and films from 2000 until 2015.

 Reunion

 Viswanathan and Ramamoorthy briefly reunited in 1995 for the unsuccessful Tamil film Engirundho Vandhan, starring Sathyaraj and Roja.
 It was the remake of the megahit Malayalam film Chithram.
 The film was a box office disaster and the songs went unnoticed.
 It was also their last film together.
 They received honorary doctorates from Sathyabama University in September 2006.

 Thirai Isai Chakravarthy

-Tamil Nadu Chief Minister J.Jayalalithaa gave Viswanathan and Ramamoorthy the title of Thirai Isai Chakravarthy (திரை இசை சக்ரவர்த்தி, Emperors of Cine Music) in August 2012.
+In August 2012, the then Chief Minister of Tamil Nadu J.Jayalalithaa gave Viswanathan and Ramamoorthy the title of Thirai Isai Chakravarthy (திரை இசை சக்ரவர்த்தி, Emperors of Cine Music).